Church encoding: Church numerals

-The Church numeral 3 represents the action of applying any given function three times to a value.
-The supplied function is first applied to a supplied parameter and then successively to its own result.
-The end result is not the numeral 3 (unless the supplied parameter happens to be 0 and the function is a successor function).
+The Church numeral 3 is a chain of three applications of any given function in sequence, starting from some value.
+The supplied function is first applied to a supplied argument and then successively to its own result.
+The end result is not the number 3 (unless the supplied parameter happens to be 0 and the function is a successor function).
 The function itself, and not its end result, is the Church numeral 3.
-The Church numeral 3 means simply to do anything three times.
+The Church numeral 3 means simply to do something three times.
 It is an ostensive demonstration of what is meant by "three times".